Skip to main content

 Bridging Legacy MCP Servers

-NMP’s primary goal is rapid industry adoption.
-If you have spent months building a standard Model Context Protocol (MCP) server, you do not need to rewrite it to join the Neural Mesh.
-The @nekzus/neural-mesh ships with the NmpMcpBridge.
-This powerful adapter intercepts incoming NMP binary mesh requests, translates them into standard JSON-RPC 2.0 locally, forwards them to your unmodified MCP Server via stdio or SSE, and repackages the standard MCP response back into the ultra-fast P2P network.
+LIOP’s primary goal is rapid industry adoption.
+If you have spent months building a standard Model Context Protocol (MCP) server, you do not need to rewrite it to join the Mesh.
+The @nekzus/liop ships with the LiopMcpBridge.
+This powerful adapter intercepts incoming LIOP binary mesh requests, translates them into standard JSON-RPC 2.0 locally, forwards them to your unmodified MCP Server via stdio or SSE, and repackages the standard MCP response back into the ultra-fast P2P network.

 // Your standard legacy MCP implementation